mer-hybris/hadk.sailfishos.org/scratchbox2.rst

 Scratchbox2 target following this wiki:

 .. important::
-    Please use the 3.0.0 target or newer (as well as the Platform SDK Chroot)
+    Please use the 3.0.0 target or newer (same requirement as for the Platform SDK Chroot earlier)

 .. warning::
     To ensure consistency with HADK build scripts, name your tooling